PrestaShop/prestashop.github.io/news/_posts/2020-05-07-productboard-portal-launch.md

 ### Comment and vote for existing ideas
 When clicking on a card you can see 2 fields at its bottom.
-One to comment, and one to vote on the feature impact **on you**.
+One to comment, and one to vote on the feature's impact **on you**.

 Voting for ideas is really important to help the team.
 Here is what happens behind the scenes: